NikolaiT/incolumitas/content/pages/about.md

 ## Blog

-Whenever I have difficulties solving a problem, I put it in words.
+Whenever I have difficulties solving a particular problem, I try to put it into words.
 This process has two advantages:

-1) Fresh blog articles are created
+1. Fresh blog articles are created
-2) The problem at hand is solved by properly defining and describing it
+2. The problem at hand is solved by properly defining and describing it

 For that reason, I am writing this blog.